lnx-search/lnx/lnx-page-store/README.md

 Unlike V1, this system is encrypted and has additional data integrity checks but at the cost of having an additional `40` bytes overhead per page for reserved space.

-###

-### TODO List:

-- page allocator system.
-- Think about how to do disk layout
-- Disk handlers

-What do we need in the page table?

-- Is allocated flags (bool)
-- PageId

-We should be eating our dog food, use the page system to store the header